DaurenZh/first/README.md

-Lab1 solutions is located in a single file 1.py
+All labs are located in Lab1